Elections

 State Department of Elections

-A General Election will be held on Tuesday, November 8, 2022.
+A General Election will be held on November 2026.

 PURSUANT TO CITY OF ORANGE CITY ORDINANCE NO. 599, CANDIDATES FOR CITY ELECTIONS ARE REQUIRED TO FILE CAMPAIGN TREASURER’S REPORTS WITH THE VOLUSIA COUNTY SUPERVISOR OF ELECTIONS.
 REPORTS CAN BE REVIEWED ONLINE BY CLICKING THE FOLLOWING LINK